mbisak/etatherm-ha-bridge/README.md

 # MQTT bridge to Etatherm IRC heating system
 Etatherm is great Czech IRC heating control system, see https://www.etatherm.cz/.

+This is initial version of the library.
+As it works fine and is stable there was so far no push to redesign or make it more efficient:-)

 It runs in my home since 2005 without issues.
 The first version of the control unit did not have Web GUI, but it had changed with introduction of the ETH1e and ETH1i control units.
 Unfortunately it cannot be integrated with other systems because communication protocol is proprietary.
 I was lucky asking the manufacturer for the protocol documentation.
 I don't have a permission to share it but I was able to code this library so that Etatherm can be controlled from other systems, e.g. Home Assistant.

 Communication protocol is intelectual property of the ETATHERM s.r.o.
 The library is published with permission of the manufacturer.